NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
     - Small subbable window now exists as a result
     - Is grabbable for the first 26 frames after super freeze (hitbox appears on 29)
+    - Has 2 less active frames, making the window to escape with R sub 5 frames (was 3) (TODO: resolve with above)
 - RB
     - Does 18 damage up from 12, to match ring 8A(B)
+    - Starts up 2 frames faster
+    - Range reduced by 15%
+    - Hitbox active for an extra frame
+    - Doesn’t push on block
+    - Staggers on hit for its new follo-wup to connect, which is 8B(B)
+    - Strong power from medium
+    - -16 on block from -20
+- RB(B) is 8B(B)
 - RA
     - Has defense frames and can be grabbed during airborne frames
     - Damage increased to 14